-But the UK’s coal story isn’t over yet.
-In the coming years, coal will no longer be burned to generate electricity, but it'll still be mined to make steel.
-And on 2 October 2020 Cumbria County Council decided to approve West Cumbria Mining’s Woodhouse Colliery – a mining operation off the picturesque St Bees’ coast and a processing plant near Whitehaven.
+On 2 October 2020, Cumbria County Council decided to approve West Cumbria Mining’s Woodhouse Colliery – a mining operation off the picturesque St Bees’ coast and a processing plant near Whitehaven.

-Many local people and groups have piled pressure on the council, local representatives, and the government to reject the project and they will continue to oppose it.
-One of those who made her voice heard is 16-year-old Isabella Bridgman.
+The new coal mine was first voted on by council in March 2019.
+Since then, many local people and groups, including West Cumbria & North Lakes Friends of the Earth, have piled pressure on the council, local representatives, and the government to reject the project and they will continue to oppose it.
+One of those who made her voice heard was 18-year-old Isabella Bridgman.

 Lobbying the local council

-After taking part in climate strikes in February 2019, Isabella got to know environmentally-minded people in her local area, and together they formed the Climate Emergency West Cumbria group after attending a Friends of the Earth Groundswell event.
+After taking part in climate strikes in February 2019, Isabella got to know environmentally-minded people in her local area, and together they formed the Climate Emergency West Cumbria group.

-She has since played a big role in protesting against a project that could create 450 million tonnes of CO2 over its lifetime – the same as the total UK greenhouse gas emissions in 2017.
+She has since played a big role in protesting against a project that could create 450 million tonnes of carbon dioxide over its lifetime – the same as the total UK greenhouse gas emissions in 2017.

 When the mining company submitted its revised planning application, she organised a lobby targeting members of the council’s Development and Control Committee and encouraged her community to respond to the public consultation.